MeetDalwadi/URL-Shortener/README.md

 A practical URL shortening service built with Node.js, Express, and MongoDB that demonstrates advanced concepts like URL routing, redirection, and click analytics tracking.

+## 🚀 Deploy to Vercel

+This project is ready for deployment!
+See [DEPLOYMENT_GUIDE.md](./DEPLOYMENT_GUIDE.md) for complete instructions on deploying to Vercel.

 ## What's in this Project?

 This project implements a complete URL shortening service similar to Bitly or TinyURL with these features: